 Party organisation is pivotal to the success of populist radical right (PRR) parties, yet until recently it has remained an overlooked topic in the field.
 My research has delved into the ‘black box’ of PRR party organisations by looking at their grassroots memberships and structures.
 I conducted the first ever comparative survey of PRR party members and carried out over 100 interviews with members and officials, offering a unique perspective on the internal dynamics of these parties.

-I am currently researching the transnationalisation of PRR parties – a phenomenon that has gained momentum only in recent years.
-My work examines two aspects: the emerging issues driving transnational mobilisation, and how PRR actors learn from one another across borders.
+I am currently researching the transnationalisation of the populist radical right – a phenomenon that has gained momentum only in recent years.
+My work, based on interviews with PRR party officials worldwide and textual analysis of public speeches, examines the architects and brokers of PRR transnationalisation, the emerging issues driving transnational mobilisation, and how PRR actors learn from one another across borders.

 Ammassari, S. (2025).
 “Men’s parties”, but with more active women: Gender and party activism in the populist radical right.
-Comparative Political Studies.
-Advance online publication.
+Comparative Political Studies, 59(5), 1083-1119.
 [Link] [PDF]

 - Winner of the ECPR Extremism & Democracy Best Paper Prize 2023.